 Samuel Bowditch Smith

 Samuel Bowditch Smith received a Bachelor of Science degree in Industrial Design from the Wentworth Institute of Technology in Boston.
 His background includes marketing, advertisement, with a lengthy career in both user interface and product design for a number of consumer electronics and toys.
 Since graduating in 2011, Sam has had the privilege to work as a toy designer for one of Rhode Island’s largest toy companies, and is an avid seeker of new technologies.

 Juliette Casselman is a dedicated art educator with a Masters in Art Education from UMASS Dartmouth and a BA in history from UNH.
 She has been teaching in formal and informal school settings for over 10 years.
 Juliette has also taught for many non-profit educational organizations; for example, CityArts Providence where she created many works of public art including a clay tile installation at Kennedy Plaza in Providence.
 Other than her teaching experiences, Juliette is a working artist.
 Her work focuses on local salt marshes, native animals, and portraiture.
-She is currently the Education Director for RIMOSA and can be reached at email@example.com.
+She is formerly the Education Director for RIMOSA and can be reached at email@example.com.

 Stephanie Norin is a business owner and event planner with a Masters of Business Administration from Johnson & Wales University.
 She has spend countless volunteer hours working with non-profit organizations and educational institutions close to her heart including Adoption Rhode Island, the Scleroderma Foundation, the Ashton School and the Wheeler School.
 As a parent, she looks forward to helping Rhode Island Museum of Science and Art realize it’s dream of obtaining a physical site!